 CBD is all the rage right now but is it due all the attention, or is it another overblown fad (like our overhyped friend kale)?
 I had long thought CBD had medicinal value but I hadn’t taken the super-deep dive into the research necessary to truly come to a decision…until now.

-First let’s address the elephant in the room.
-It sounds like cannabis can do everything from cure cancer to wash your car and if you’re like my mom, who emailed me on this very topic just the other day, you’re thinking to yourself “no one product can do ALL that, it just sound too good to be true, so it probably is just that – too good to be true”.
-But friends, it truly is that versatile and the reason why cannabis is so multi talented lies squarely in science.
+First, let’s address the elephant in the room.
+It sounds like cannabis can do everything from cure cancer to wash your car and if you’re like my mom, who emailed me on this very topic just the other day, you’re thinking to yourself “no one product can do ALL that, it just sounds too good to be true, so it probably is just that – too good to be true”.
+But friends, it truly is that versatile, and the reason why cannabis is so multi-talented lies squarely in science.